LogoActuator Machining

 Risk Matrix & Applicability Thresholds

-Supplier ProfileImpact / Risk LevelImmediate Buyer Action2027-2028 Threshold
+Supplier ProfileImpact / Risk LevelImmediate Buyer Action2027-2028 Readiness Threshold

-• Supplier Consolidation: Small, legacy "mom-and-pop" machine shops may lack the capital to invest in cybersecurity and digital QMS software, forcing them to exit the aerospace market.
-This will constrain capacity for low-volume actuator parts.
+• Supplier consolidation: Some small legacy machine shops may lack the capital or staff to invest in cybersecurity, connected metrology, and digital QMS discipline.
+For low-volume actuator parts, that can reduce qualified capacity.

-• Cost Increases: Compliance overhead will inevitably be passed on to the buyer.
-Expect higher NRE (Non-Recurring Engineering) charges for IA9100-compliant FAI generation.
+• Cost increases: Compliance overhead can be passed on to the buyer.
+Expect higher NRE (Non-Recurring Engineering) charges when you ask for stronger FAI, MSA, SPC, and special-process traceability packages.

 5. Who Should Act Now (Buyer Checklist)